 Overview of the study of language.
 Includes the nature of human language, its social aspects, the psychology of language, and the grammatical aspects of language; phonetics, morphology, syntax, semantics, dialects, language diversity, and the biological basis of language.
-Prerequisite: placement in ENGL& 101.
-(SSW)
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
+(SSw)